RMerl/asuswrt-merlin/README-merlin.txt

    - Cron jobs
    - Customized config files for router services
    - LED control - put your Dark Knight in Stealth Mode by turning off all LEDs
+   - Entware easy setup script (alternative to Optware - the two are mutually exclusive)

 Disk sharing:
    - Act as a Master Browser